Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 You can use the navegante® occasional card and zap/pay-as-you-go even on the old trams and historic funiculars

-For a more local perspective on Portugal’s capital city, we recommend starting your stay with a complimentary guided walking tour.
-The Tours Of My Life leave daily from Luís de Camões Square / Praça Luís de Camões [Google Maps location].
-The tours last approximately three hours and showcase a less touristy side of the Bairro Alto, Chiado, Baixa, and Alfama neighbourhoods.
-By the way, these tours are technically free, but if you enjoyed them, please consider giving your guide a generous tip.
-Below are some other options.
+For a more local perspective on Portugal’s capital city, we recommend starting your stay with a free guided walking tour.
+The Tours Of My Life leave multiple times a day from Luís de Camões Square / Praça Luís de Camões [Google Maps location].
+The tours last approximately three hours and showcase a less touristy side of the Bairro Alto, Chiado, Baixa and Alfama neighbourhoods.

 Archaeological excavations under the Millenium BCP Building in Baixa showcase 2500 years of human settlement in Lisbon | Image courtesy of Paul Ryken